-The subjects occupy a rural position, north-east of the town of Stewarton, around six miles from the nearest major town of Kilmarnock, where all main amenities can be found.
-Surrounding residential properties are of mixed age and style.
+The subjects occupy a rural position within the village of Kingsford on the outskirts of the town of Stewarton, which is around two miles distant, where most main amenities can be found.
+Surrounding residential properties are of mixed age and style and neighbouring land is mainly agricultural.